Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Background and Problem Formulation

 \subsubsection{Graph-based unsupervised domain adaptation for multi-label image classification}

 Let us consider a source dataset for multi-label image classification $\{{(\mathbf{I}_s^k, \mathbf y_s^k)}\}_{k=1}^{n_s}$ drawn from a distribution $\mathcal{D}_s$ and a similar unlabelled target dataset $ \{{(\mathbf{I}^k_t)}\}_{k=1}^{n_t}$ drawn from a different distribution $\mathcal{D}_t$.
 The matrix $\mathbf I_s^k\in \mathbb R^{w\times h}$ refers to the $k^{\text{th}}$ image sample of $\mathcal{D}_s$ and $\mathbf y_s^k \in [\![ 0,1 ]\!]^N $ is its associated label vector, while $\mathbf I_s^t\in \mathbb R^{w\times h}$ denotes the $k^{\text{th}}$ image sample of $\mathcal{D}_t$.
 The variables $n_s$ and $n_t$ refer respectively to the total number of samples in $\mathcal{D}_s$ and $\mathcal{D}_s$.
 The goal of unsupervised domain adaptation is to train a model using labeled source domain data sampled from $\mathcal{D}_s$ and unlabelled target domain samples from $\mathcal{D}_t$ for making accurate predictions on the target domain.
 Despite its relevance in real-world applications, few domain adaptation methods have been proposed for multi-label image classification.
 Among the most recent and accurate approaches, one can mention DA-MAIC~\citep{da-maic}, which also takes advantage of the graph representation for modeling label correlations.
 It directly extends ML-GCN~\citep{ml-gcn} by integrating an adversarial training for domain adaptation.
 Consequently, DA-MAIC is subject to the same limitations induced by ML-GCN~\citep{ml-gcn} mentioned in Section~\ref{problem-form-graph}.
+Our assumption is that by finding the appropriate solutions to the enumerated issues, we can, at the same time, enhance the performance of existing multi-label image classification and domain adaptation for multi-label image classification methods.